jrydval/MCP-HomeAssistant-Server-for-ClaudeDesktop-in-PowerShell/README.md

 4. **Tools not appearing in Claude Desktop**
    - Restart Claude Desktop completely
-   - Check Claude Desktop logs: `~/Library/Logs/Claude/mcp-server-home-assistant-mcp.log`
+   - Check Claude Desktop logs in `~/Library/Logs/Claude/`
    - Verify file paths in configuration
+   - Look for your MCP server log file: `mcp-server-Home Assistant.log`

 5. **Entities showing as "Unassigned"**
    - Assign devices/entities to Areas in Home Assistant